 Subsequent offenses can result in a revocation of a person’s license for one year or until they turn 21, whichever is longer, a $125 penalty, and a $100 license reapplication fee.
-If someone under the age of 21 refuses to take a chemical test at a DUI traffic stop, they will usually face an automatic one-year license revocation and a $125 civil penalty.
-An underage DWI attorney in Rockland County could fight these charges and work to minimize or reduce the potential penalties that can result from a conviction.
+If someone under the age of 21 refuses to take a chemical test at a traffic stop, they will usually face an automatic one-year license revocation and a $125 civil penalty.
+An attorney in Rockland County could fight these charges and work to minimize or reduce the potential penalties that can result from a underage DWI conviction.

 Talk to a Rockland County Underage DWI Attorney Today